slightlyoff/cassowary.js/README.md

 c.GC = [ false || true ]; // default false
 ```

-TODO(slightlyoff): show how to set configuration information through command line and in the tetests.
+TODO(slightlyoff): show how to set configuration information through command line and in the tests.

 API
 ===